canciolabs/cep-value-object/README.md

 ```

 The CEP class will validate the given string and throw an exception if it's not a valid CEP (ie if doesn't match either the 99999-999 or 99999999 pattern).

+## Running Tests

+- From the project root, run: `vendor/bin/phpunit .`